KareemAlHamwi/Renting-App/README.md

 # Renting‑App

-A simple Laravel backend API for managing basic rental app logic & data, with an admin dashboard to handle verifing users and more.
+A simple Laravel backend API for managing basic rental app logic & data, with an admin dashboard website to handle verifing users and more.

 Built with **Laravel 12** and **Sanctum** for token-based authentication.